Jacques Cartier: Legacy

-Having already located the entrance to the St. Lawrence on his first voyage, he now opened up the greatest waterway for the European penetration of North America.
+Having located the entrance to the St. Lawrence on his first voyage, he opened up a major waterway for the European penetration of North America.
 He produced an intelligent estimate of the resources of Canada, both natural and human, albeit with a considerable exaggeration of its mineral wealth.
 While some of his actions toward the St. Lawrence Iroquoians were dishonourable, he did try at times to establish friendship with them and other native peoples living along the St. Lawrence River—an indispensable preliminary to French settlement in their lands.

 Cartier was the first to document the name Canada to designate the territory on the shores of the St-Lawrence River.
-The name is derived from the Huron-Iroquois word kanata, or village, which was incorrectly interpreted as the native term for the newly discovered land.
+The name is derived from the Huron–Iroquois word kanata, or village, which was incorrectly interpreted as the native term for the newly discovered land.
 Cartier used the name to describe Stadacona, the surrounding land and the river itself.
 And Cartier named Canadiens the inhabitants (Iroquoians) he had seen there.
 Thereafter the name Canada was used to designate the small French colony on these shores, and the French colonists were called Canadiens until the mid-nineteenth century, when the name started to be applied to the loyalist colonies on the Great Lakes and later to all of British North America.
 In this way Cartier is not strictly the European discoverer of Canada as this country is understood today, a vast federation stretching a mari usque ad mare (from sea to sea).
 Eastern parts had previously been visited by the Norse, as well as Basque, Galician and Breton fishermen, and perhaps the Corte-Real brothers and John Cabot (in addition of course to the natives who first inhabited the territory).
 Cartier's particular contribution to the discovery of Canada is as the first European to penetrate the continent, and more precisely the interior eastern region along the St. Lawrence River.
 His explorations consolidated France's claim of the territory that would later be colonized as New France, and his third voyage produced the first documented European attempt at settling North America since that of Lucas Vázquez de Ayllón in 1526–27.

 Cartier's professional abilities can be easily ascertained.
 Considering that Cartier made three voyages of exploration in dangerous and hitherto unknown waters without losing a ship, and that he entered and departed some 50 undiscovered harbours without serious mishap, he may be considered one of the most conscientious explorers of the period.

 Cartier was also one of the first to formally acknowledge that the New World was a land mass separate from Europe/Asia.